-In February 2017 in total, 102,500 warrants have been issued to the chairman of the board of directors, the CEO and two other key employees which the management find exceptionally important for the successful execution of the Company's strategy.
-The two key employees are also members of the board of directors.
+As of April 2019, in total, 132,500 warrants have been issued to the chairman of the board of directors, the CEO and two other key employees which the management find exceptionally important for the successful execution of the Company's strategy.
 Furthermore, a total of 82,500 warrants have been issued to other key employees in the Company.
 Each warrant entitles its holder to subscribe for one share in Photocat A/S of nominally DKK 1 at a price of SEK 19.4.